Most Bay Area homeowners will save more than $500 a year by switching from

 by any member of your family residing in your home, a pet, or some dangerous

 feature of your property itself.
-The most common limit in homeowners policies
+The most common limits in homeowners policies

 Medical payments to others.
-Policies usually include this coverage with
+Most policies include this coverage with a

-None of the standard policy forms covers certain risks, such as, damage
+While none of the standard policies covers certain risks, such as damage

 from termites or other animals, war, earthquakes, sewer or drain backups,

-or floods, but you can buy special coverage for some of these risks.
+or floods, you can buy special coverage for some of these risks.